bogatyy/grin-linkability/README.md

 the Dandelion patience timer.
 In other words, more privacy could come at the expense of paying more in wasted time.
 For a more thorough discussion on mitigations, check out the FAQ right below.

-### Acknowledgements

-TODO
+*Thanks to [Haseeb Qureshi](http://haseebq.com/) for major help in putting together this write-up, to [Oleg Ostroumov](https://medium.com/@olegostroumov), [Elena Nadolinksi](https://www.beanstalk.network/), [Mohamed Fouda](https://medium.com/@fouda) and [Nader Al-Naji](http://www.nadertheory.com/) for reviewing drafts of this post, and [Jake Stutzman](https://twitter.com/jstutzman) ([NEAR](https://nearprotocol.com/)) for preparing the animations.

+For more of my writing, follow me on Twitter at https://twitter.com/IvanBogatyy.*

 ### FAQ

 #### So what can and cannot be uncovered?
 Isn't everything encrypted?
 The amounts are 100% protected, using a simple and proven technique of Pedersen commitments.
 We do not aim to uncover the IP addresses either.
-What we uncover is the transaction graph, that is, who paid whom.
+What we uncover is the transaction graph: the record of who paid whom.

 #### What does it mean to trace a transaction?
 How do you know you've succeeded?
 A MimbleWimble transaction can have multiple inputs and outputs, but only a single kernel.
 When transactions are aggregated for anonymity, their kernels are aggregated too, so everyone knows how many transactions are in there originally (although the relationships between inputs and outputs are scrambled).
-So if an attacker sees an aggregated block with 5 kernels, they know they would need to separate all the inputs and outputs of that block into 5 buckets to know exactly who paid whom.
+So if an attacker sees an aggregated block with 5 kernels, they know they would need to separate all the inputs and outputs of that block into 5 transactions to know exactly who paid whom.

-Further, even if they manage to separate the block into 4 buckets, hat would be a drastic reduction of the anonymity set as well.
+Further, even if they manage to separate the block into 4 buckets, that would be a drastic reduction of the anonymity set as well. [[WHY????]]

 #### What is an anonymity set?
 How does it work in Zcash, Monero and MimbleWimble?

 An anonymity set is about plausible deniability.
 An anonymity set of 1 (e.g. in Bitcoin) means everyone knows the payment came from your address.
-An anonymity set of N means there are N people who could have plausibly been the senders, giving the real sender herd immunity.
+An anonymity set of N means there are N people who could have plausibly been the senders, giving the real sender a kind of "herd immunity."

-In Zcash, the whole shielded pool is the anonymity set (so everyone is hidden behind everyone else).
+In Zcash, the entire shielded pool is the anonymity set (so everyone is hidden behind everyone else).
 In Monero, you can pick any on-chain UTXOs for decoys, and so you're free to choose your own anonymity set (in practice, it tends to be no more than 10-20 other addresses).

 In MimbleWimble, your anonymity set is all the other transactions inside the same block.
-If a block has many transactions, your protections are better, but if no one sent a transaction within the block timeline (1 minute), you may be the only person in a block.
+If a block has many transactions, your protections are better, but if no one sent a transaction within the block timeline (1 minute), you may be the only person in that block.

 #### Can this be mitigated by the user waiting to aggregate with other transactions before broadcasting their own?

 Not really.
 For two transactions to merge, at least one of them has to be traversing the peer-to-peer gossip network.
 So if no one is the first to broadcast their transaction, no transactions could proceed at all.

 Futher, even for a single patient user, this strategy is unlikely to work because of "tracing by subtraction", as explaned above.

 #### Can this be mitigated by increasing the Dandelion patience timer?

 Not really.
 As explained above, the 4% of transactions we could not trace are indeed caused by Dandelion.
-If Grin was to increase the Dandelion patience timer, that 4% number could plausibly be higher.
+If Grin were to increase the Dandelion patience timer, that 4% number could plausibly be higher.
 On the other hand, either running more spynodes or turning them into supernodes (by connecting to more peers) would lead to many more transactions linked, plausibly 99% or more.

 #### Can this be mitigated by producing a lot of fake tiny transactions?

 Not really.
 The decoy transactions would only matter if they can plausibly look like real transactions.
-Dangling unspent commitments would not help hide the transaction graphs, and sending money to yourself wouldn't either.
+Dangling unspent commitments would not help hide the transaction graphs, and sending money to yourself wouldn't either, since it would never be spent again.
+These dangling transactions could safely be ignored.
+The only way to create robust k-anonymity through decoys is to have the decoys look statistically indistinguishable from real payments.

-The best version of this defense would be to find 5-15 live peers (remember that Mimblewibmle requires participants to communicate), convince them to take the dust amounts, and then broadcast the total aggregated transaction as one.
+The best version of this defense would be to find 5-15 live peers (remember that Mimblewimble requires participants to communicate for a payment to occur), convince the peers to receive your dust payments, and then broadcast the total aggregated transaction as one.
 However, taking a dust amount payment reduces one's privacy and would likely be turned off in safer node implementations.

-Ultimately, this would look like a worse version of Monero.
+Ultimately, the best version of decoy-heavy Mimblewimble would look like a worse version of Monero.

-#### Do I need to run a supernode for this?
+#### Do I need to run a supernode to perform this attack?

-No. You can link 96% of transactions with a regular PC, and possibly 99%+ with a true supernode (~3000 peers).
+No. You can link 96% of transactions with a regular PC.
+With a true supernode (~3000 peers), you could possibly link 99%+ of all transactions.